wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 to increase the clock rate of processors.
 The reasons are  well-documented power/heat issues (see the 2007 classic
 [The Free Lunch Is Over](http://www.gotw.ca/publications/concurrency-ddj.htm) article).
-As  a solution to this problem, microprocessor manufacturers started producing multi-core processors.
-For a  program to exploit the compute power of a multi-core processor, it must use *multi-threading*.
+As  a solution to this problem, microprocessor manufacturers started producing *multi-core processors*.

-See operating systems and concurrent programming courses/textbooks for details.
-Although there are a lot of fascinating aspects of multi-threading, conceptually it just  means that a program comprises a set of *tasks*, some of which can run at the same time on different cores.
+For a program to exploit the compute power of a multi-core processor, it must create *tasks* that can run at the same time on different cores.
 This is  called **parallelism** and we call this kind of programs **parallel programs**.
+There are a few ways in which a program can implement this notion of tasks, such as having tasks be different *processes* or different *threads*.
+See operating systems and concurrent programming courses/textbooks for details on processes and threads, and how they communicate and/or share memory.
+In  these pedagogic modules we will mostly refer to tasks, without needing to specify the underlying implementation details.

 Each task in a parallel program performs some computation on some input data,  which  can be in RAM or on disk, and which produces some output